csula/cs1222-fall-2017/notes/homeworks/homework3.md

     }
     ```

-    * hint: find user Eric again to test result
-6. Delete user bob
-    * hint: use `db.users.find().toArray()` to test result
-7. Update user object of 'Alice' to grade 95
-    * hint: use `db.users.find().toArray()` to test result
+    * Find user's homeAddress to test result

 > From question 8 to 10, you will be using primer-dataset.json example from the course note in "restaurants" collection

-8. Find restaurants that is in zipcode "11215" and has score of greater than 50
+8. Find restaurant ids that is in zipcode "11215" and has score of greater than 50
 9. Update above restaurants to have additional attribute called `"featured": true`
-    * hint: use the same search query as above to test result
+    * use the same search query as above to test result including the featured field
 10. Delete restaurants in zipcode "11205" with score of higher than 40
-    * hint: after delete such restaurant(s), find all the restaurants in zipcode "11205" to test result
+    * find all the restaurants in zipcode "11205" with restaurant id sorted in ascending to test result